 Format object as the argument.
 The

 The unique key used to identify the format.
 To unregister this format, call

 unregister_image_format with this string as the only argument.

 The label used in the chooser form when inserting the image into the

 Any class names you provide must have CSS rules matching them written separately, as part of the front end CSS code.
 Specifying a

-- The string specification to create the image rendition.
-For more, see the Using images in templates.
+The string specification to create the image rendition.
+For more, see How to use images in templates.